guard/guard-jasmine/README.md

 `:failure` shows the specdoc when at least one spec failed.

 When `:focus` is enabled, only the failing specs are shown in the specdoc when at least one spec is failing.

+The `:errors` option is partially working when using at least PhantomJS version 1.5.
+Please see [Issue #166](http://code.google.com/p/phantomjs/issues/detail?id=166) for the actual status of retreiving the JavaScript stack trace.

 <a name="console-logs" />
 #### Console logs